 LawWithoutWalls, founded by Professor Michele DeStefano, began in January 2011 with twenty-three students from six law schools.
 Four of these original schools are located within the United States: University of Miami, Harvard, NYLS, and Fordham.
 Two institutions are located outside the United States: Peking University and University College London.

-Now beginning its sixth year, LWOW has grown from one collaboratory of 16 students across six schools to a variety of multidisciplinary offerings involving nearly thirty schools and hundreds of students, practitioners, academics, entrepreneurs, and venture capitalists around the world.
+Now beginning its eighth year, LWOW has grown from one collaboratory of 16 students across six schools to a variety of multidisciplinary offerings involving more than thirty schools and a community of almost 1500 students, practitioners, academics, entrepreneurs, and venture capitalists around the world.